 So, how to grow your startup revenue with a blog?

 In order to increase your startup revenue with the help of a blog, you need to know well your audience and your readers.
 What do they want to read?
 What are they interested by?
 You need to find the sweet spot between what your audience wants to discover and what you want to say.
 Blogging should be part of the overall marketing strategy you defined.

 It's also important to know how to promote your blog.
 Indeed, you could write the best piece of blog but no one will find it if you're not able to promote it.

 Blogging should be part of your inbound marketing methodology.
 A blog is made to attract visitors but attracting traffic is not the final goal.
 You need to have a strategy (Such as email subscription, call-to-actions and email marketing tactics) to transform traffic into leads and then convert leads into sales through the creation of a sales funnel.

-I am the co-founder and CEO at Growth Hackers.
+I am the co-founder and CEO at Growth Hackers and Growth Academia.
 We help startups, small businesses and entrepreneurs with growth methods.
 I am passionate about startups, growth hacking, inbound marketing and entrepreneurship.
 You can follow me on Twitter: @GrowUrStartup